ecoppen/futuresboard/README.md

 ## Getting started

 - Create a fresh new API on Binance, with only read rights.
-- Install the flask and requests libraries: `pip install flask requests`
 - Clone this repository: `git clone https://github.com/ecoppen/futuresboard.git`
 - Navigate to the futuresboard directory: `cd futuresboard`
+- Install dependencies `python -m pip install .`.
+For developing, `python -m pip install -e .[dev]`
-- Edit the config.json file, adding in your new api key and secret: `nano config.json`
+- Copy `config/config.json.example` to `config/config.json` and add your new api key and secret: `nano config.json`
-- Run the scraper if you want to monitor the weight usage (see below): `python scraper.py`
+- Collect your current trades by running `futuresboard --scrape-only`.
+If you want to monitor the weight usage (see below).
+- By default, when launching the futuresboard web application, a separate thread is also started to continuously collect new trades.
-- Setup the scraper on a crontab or alternative to keep the database up-to-date: `crontab -e` then `*/5 * * * * /usr/bin/python ~/futuresboard/scraper.py` (example is every 5 minutes, change to your needs)
+  Alternatively, setup the scraper on a crontab or alternative to keep the database up-to-date: `crontab -e` then `*/5 * * * * futuresboard --scrape-only` (example is every 5 minutes, change to your needs)
+  In this case, don't forget to pass `--disable-auto-scraper`.
 - Start a screen or alternative if you want the webserver to persist: `screen -S futuresboard`
-- Start flask: `flask run` or if in a docker environment `flask run --host=0.0.0.0`
+- Start the futuresboard web application `futuresboard`
 - Navigate to the IP address shown e.g. `http://127.0.0.1:5000/`

 Currently only Binance and Futures are supported.